-Tip: Consider a synthetic sleeping as opposed to down if you plan to do a lot of winter camping.
+For winter hiking, consider a synthetic sleeping as opposed to down.
 Synthetic bags maintain some of their insulation properties when they get damp.
-A wet down sleeping bag could put you in a life or death situation if you can’t find a way to dry it out.
+A wet down sleeping bag could put you in a life-or-death situation if you can’t find a way to dry it out.

 How to Increase the Warmth of Your Sleeping Bag

 Quality sleeping bags and quilts are expensive.
 If you already own a nice sleeping bag but it’s not quite warm enough for your winter hike, there are a few ways to increase the warmth.
 You can:

 - Use a sleeping bag liner- Depending on the material, these can increase the warmth of your bag by 3-10 degrees.
 This Coleman Stratus Fleece Sleeping Bag Liner would be a good choice.